1. What is DCIS (ductal carcinoma in situ)?

 Breasts are made up of lobules (milk-producing glands) and ducts (tubes that carry milk to the nipple).
 These are surrounded by tissue that gives the breasts their size and shape.

 When cancer cells have developed within the ducts of the breast and remain within the ducts (‘in situ’), it is called DCIS.
 The cancer cells have not yet developed the ability to spread outside these ducts into the surrounding breast tissue or to other parts of the body.
 As a result, DCIS has a very good prognosis (outlook).

 You may hear DCIS described in different ways such as a pre-invasive, intraductal, non-invasive, in situ cancer, or stage 0 breast cancer.

 DCIS usually has no symptoms.
-Most cases of DCIS are found during routine breast screening or if a mammogram (breast x-ray) is done for some other reason.
+Most cases of DCIS are found during routine breast screening or if a is done for some other reason.

 Occasionally DCIS is found when someone has a breast change such as a lump or discharge (liquid) from the nipple.
 However, if someone with DCIS has a breast change it’s more likely they will also have an invasive breast cancer.

-Some people with DCIS also have a type of rash involving the nipple known as Paget’s disease of the nipple, although this is rare.
+Some people with DCIS also have a type of rash involving the nipple known as Paget’s disease of the breast, although this is rare.

 DCIS is diagnosed using a range of tests.
 These may include:

 - A breast examination